TheGiriel/theWeaponMaster/README.md

 go get it here: https://github.com/TheGiriel/theWeaponMaster/releases/tag/v0.3.2-beta.2

 # The Arsenal
 The linchpin Relic of this mod: the Arsenal allows you to exchange your currently equipped weapon, by removing the old Legendary Weapon cards from your deck and adding new ones.
 However, every time you attack, your _Vicious_ counter increases!
-For every 5 Vicious you have, you deal and take 1 extra damage.
+For every 5 Vicious you have, you deal and take 1 extra damage on attacks.
 While it may seem alluring, be careful that you don't bite off more than you can chew!
 ## Legendary Weapons:
 __25 cards: 19 Attacks, 6 Skills__